-Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan (All PHAs)
+Certification by State or Local U.S. Department of Housing and Urban Official of PHA Plans Consistency Development with the Consolidated Plan or Office of Public and Indian Housing State Consolidated Plan OMB No. 2577-0226 (All PHAs) Expires 3/31/2024